Apply for a Grant

 - Remember to make sure applications are being accepted this year by checking which grants are available.

-- Review the grant program manuals before beginning your application.
+- Review the grant application materials before beginning your application.

 Step 2:

-After you’ve submitted your application, an outdoor grants manager will review your application and reply to you within six weeks to let you know of any issues or incomplete information.
+After you’ve submitted your application, an outdoor grants manager will review your application and contact you.

 Tips for Getting Your Application Correct

-A complete grant application consists of entering project information into several “tabs” in PRISM and attaching documents, such as maps and site plans to the project.
-There is a grant process checklist for each program that identifies the specific documents needed.
+A complete grant application consists of entering project information into several “tabs” in PRISM and attaching all required documents, such as maps and site plans to the project.
+There is a 'To Do' List for each program that identifies the specific documents needed.
 Use the checklist to help ensure your application is complete.
 Also watch out for these common mistakes.

 - Common Mistake - A one or two sentence project description.